 - 1. Presentation on Property and Outline of Proposal

 - 2. Comments by Staff on the Project

 - 3. Recommendations and/or Suggestions

-- B. Presentation by the Applicant

-- C. Comments by Other Interested Parties

-- 1. Comments by Interested Parties - 2.
+- B. Presentation by the Applicant - C. Comments by Other Interested Parties - 1.
+Comments by Interested Parties - 2.
 Synopsis of Comments Received by HDC Staff - D. Consideration by the Historic District Commission - 1.
-Questions by the HDC to Applicant, Staff and Others - 2.
-Discussion among Commission Members - 3.
-Adoption of Findings of Fact by the Commission - 4.
+Questions by the HDC to Applicant, Staff and Others - E. Deliberation by the Historic District Commission - 1.
+End of public hearing and discussion amongst Commission Members - 2.
+Adoption of Findings of Fact by the Commission - 3.
 Final Vote by the Commission